vinnyy-ph/StopShotWEBAPP/backend/reservations/README.md

     *   Special Requests (Optional)

 2.  **Request Saved:**
     The system saves this request with a `PENDING` status.
 No specific room (e.g., "Table 5") is assigned yet.

 3.  **Admin Review:**
     An administrator reviews the `PENDING` requests.

 4.  **Admin Assignment & Confirmation:**
     The admin selects an available *specific* room (e.g., "Karaoke Room 1") matching the requested type and time.
 They update the reservation to assign the specific `room_id` and change the `status` to `CONFIRMED`.
     *   **Conflict Check:** The system prevents confirming a reservation if the selected room/time overlaps with another confirmed booking.
     *   **Karaoke Minimum:** Karaoke rooms must be booked for at least 1 hour.

 5.  **User Notified/Sees Update:**
     The user can view their reservation's updated status (`CONFIRMED`) and the assigned room details.

 ---

 ## API Endpoints for Frontend

-Base URL: `/api/`
+**Base URL:** `/api/`

-All endpoints returning reservation details will use the standard reservation object structure.

 ---